 The Mobile Pantry is a “traveling food pantry” that delivers meat, produce, non-perishable food and other products to communities where the need for food surpasses the capacity of existing food pantry resources.
 St. John the Apostle is a host site, however, the dates and locations for the pantry are assigned when there is available funding.
 Volunteers at the Mobile Pantry assist in distributing food to our hungry neighbors.
 If you would like to volunteer, please watch for the signup sheets in the narthex.
 Questions, please contact Deacon Ron Madsen at 630-279-7433.

-HOLIDAY MEALS PROGRAM
+FOOD OUTREACH / HOLIDAY MEALS PROGRAM